Thailand In Turmoil Actually, It Is a Coup

 Even though the government promised it would pay a good price for his rice, Mana Nutchyoo hasn’t seen half the money.
 “It’s in the system,” he said hopefully, held up by the turmoil sparked by opposition protests in Bangkok, 90 minutes to the south.
 But even if the political crisis eases, Nutchyoo may never see the rest of the money: the government is having serious trouble funding its rice-buying scheme and other pro-poor subsidies.
 If the fiscal crisis worsens the “Red Shirts” could end up turning on their government patrons.

-The Government's Secret Weapon?
+Thailand In Turmoil The Government’s Secret Weapon?

 After days of mounting protests, and just before thousands of peaceful demonstrators occupied the grounds around her empty and forlorn office, Thailand’s prime minister Yingluck Shinawatra finally gave in: she announced she would dissolve the lower house of parliament and hold a new election in early February.
 Is this a win for the protestors or the government’s trump card?